awoeger/awoeger/README.md

-# Andrea Wöger / Fullstack Developer
+# Andrea Wöger / Frontend Developer

 Hi there 👋

 😄 I'm Andrea and I'm based in Vienna, Austria.

 ✨ I’m currently participating in the UpLeveled Fullstack Web Development Bootcamp.